RLAlpha49/AnilistCustomListManager/README.md

 - Fetch the list of the authenticated AniList user
 - Move your entries to specific custom lists
-- Sort entries based on status, score, rereads, and type (Manga, Manwha, Manhua)
+- Sort entries based on status, score, rereads, tags, and type (Manga, Manwha, Manhua)

 ## Installation